albertojcalle/BASIC-orbits/README.md

 ![orbits.gif](orbits.gif)

-In this example we sart in a 4 planet conjunction, and we observe the results after one year.
+In this example we start in a 4 planet conjunction, and we observe the results after one year.
 We observe that the end position for Earth is precise up to 2 decimals.
 This can be improved making the step of the numerical method (deltat) smaller, at the cost of more computation time.